 • Taking a deep breath: Proper, deep and diaphragmatic breathing may assist in reducing feelings of anxiety.
 According to Marla W. Deibler, a clinical psychologist and director of the Center for Emotional Health of Greater Philadelphia, this type of breathing activates your body’s relaxation response, and assists the body in shifting from the fight-or-flight response of the sympathetic nervous system, toward the relaxed feedback of the parasympathetic nervous system.

 • Affirming yourself with positive self-talk: An effective way to counteract the negative thoughts that manifest when you’re anxious would be through reciting positive statements, such as:

 ◦ “I’m OK.
 This is just anxiety and I will get over it.”

 ◦ “I have a great life and I’m looking forward to tomorrow.”

 ◦ “I am calm.”

-• Talking to a close friend or a person you trust about your situation: CalmClinic strongly advises, “Don’t be shy about your anxiety — tell them you feel anxious and explain what you’re feeling.”
-Talking or confiding in someone you know takes your mind off the symptoms that you are facing and allows you to focus more on the person you’re talking to.
+• Talking to a close friend or a person whom you trust about your situation: If you have been diagnosed with an anxiety disorder, do not hesitate to communicate your feelings to another person.
+Talking or confiding in someone you know takes your mind off the symptoms you’re experiencing and allows you to focus more on the person you’re talking to.

 Your Lifestyle Plays a Role in Preventing Anxiety Too

-Aside from helping your mind curb feelings of anxiety, make sure to incorporate changes to your lifestyle as well.
-These little tweaks can be beneficial for you and your anxiety in the long run:5
+Aside from helping your mind curb feelings of anxiety, make sure to incorporate changes to your lifestyle too.
+These little tweaks may prove to be the difference in the long run:4

-✓ Checking with a physician or pharmacist if there are anxiety-inducing chemicals in certain over-the-counter medicines or herbal remedies so that the risk of complications can be reduced
+Talking to your physician or pharmacist if you spot anxiety-inducing substances in over-the-counter medicines or herbal remedies, so the risk of complications may be reduced